Basic functions

 doc("euclid")

-to return all functions having the string in their
+to return all functions matching the

 Example:

-The function call apropos("atan")
+The function sourcecode("fn")

-where n
+where fn

 Example: